prashant-kikani/prashant-kikani.github.io/_posts/2019-9-19-happy-life.markdown

 # The Uncomfortable Truth

-A thought from Mark Manson's famous book,
+A thought from Mark Manson's famous book:

 > One day, you and everyone you love will die.
 And beyond a small group of people for an extremely brief period of time, little of what you say or do will ever matter.
 This is the Uncomfortable Truth of life.